segmentio/Analytics-CSharp/README.md

 ```

 ### Example projects using Analytics-CSharp
-See how different platforms and languages use Analytics-Kotlin in different [example projects](https://github.com/segmentio/Analytics-CSharp/tree/main/Samples).
+See how different platforms and languages use Analytics-CSharp in different [example projects](https://github.com/segmentio/Analytics-CSharp/tree/main/Samples).

 ## Utility Methods
 The Analytics-CSharp utility methods help you work with plugins from the analytics timeline.
 They include: